πŸ”„Swaps (Solver)

 const isSwapSupportedToken: boolean = isSwapSupportedToken(spokeChainId, token)

-Please refer to SDK constants.ts for more.
+Please refer to SDK constants.tsarrow-up-right for more.

 Available Methods

-All swap methods are accessible through sodax.swap:
+All swap methods are accessible through sodax.swaps:

 Quote & Fee Methods